Richmond College, Galle: History

 The first College magazine was published in 1887.
 It was only the second occasion that a school in Ceylon had produced a magazine.
 The same year, the English Literary Union was formed and cricket was started in the school.
 In 1894, under the principal-ship of Horatius Hartley, the Richmond College Old Boys' Association was formed.
 Another important occurrence during that year was the establishment of the College Cadet Corps.
-Main Hall James Horne Darrel assumed duties as principal in 1896.
+James Horne Darrell assumed duties as principal in 1896.
 The school experienced both physical expansion as well as qualitative growth.
 During his period, Richmond rose to be recognised as one of the best schools in the island.
 At the local University of Cambridge Examinations of 1905, Richmond earned a top position among assisted schools and second place among all schools in Ceylon.
-The same year, the Richmond-Mahinda Cricket Encounter was played for the first time, with the two principals, Darrell of Richmond and F. L. Woodward of Mahinda College, officiating as umpires.
+The same year, the Richmond-Mahinda Cricket Encounter was played for the first time, with the two principals, Darrell and Frank Woodward of Mahinda College, officiating as umpires.
 Darrell sacrificed his life for the college nursing the pupils who were afflicted with 'typhoid' when there was an outbreak in the country and was buried at the Dadalla Cemetery, Galle.
 W. J. T. Small became principal following the death of Darrell.
 Darrell and Small are the only two principals of Richmond who have been buried side by side and both principals met with their deaths under tragic circumstances; the former due to typhoid fever and the latter due to an accident.

 Commerce was introduced as a subject in 1912.
 This was also the year in which football was started at Richmond.
 In 1915, the 2nd Galle (Richmond) Scouts Group was established.
 Scouting at Richmond College enjoyed remarkable success from the beginning.
 The first two King's Scouts in the island were produced by Richmond.
 In 1916, Ceylon's first cub pack was started at Richmond College.
 A notable event during the Small's period was the formation of the National Association at Richmond in 1915.
 It was in effect a forum within the school for the emerging nationalist movement.
 In 1922, Alec Sneath took over the reins of Richmond College.
 He was responsible for many measures which brought refinement and qualitative development to the school.
 In 1926, a well-equipped library was established in a new building.
 The Science Society was started the same year.
 In 1931, the Sinhala Literary Union came into being.